yamasampo/bibmanager/README.md

 # bibmanager

 parses a BibTex file (obtain entry type, citekey and other data), creates "note" field if it does not exist, and adds citekey to the "note" field.

+BibTex is a reference management software for formatting in-line citations and lists of cited literatures (see [BibTex official], [Wikipedia], [PaperPile article]).
+BibTex uses their own file format for keeping reference information and that is what I call "BibTex file" in this package.
+The BibTex file format has been commonly used by other reference management softwares (e.g., [Zotero], [PaperPile], [Mendeley] and so on) for importing/exporting reference libraries.

-Currently, this script accepts only a BibTex file format ([BibTex official], [Wikipedia], [PaperPile article]), but other formats, such as CSV and JASON formats, may be supported in the future.
+Currently, this script accepts only the BibTex file format, but other formats, such as CSV and JASON formats, may be supported in the future.

 ## Table of Contents